About the Author

 A graded death benefit is a waiting period (usually 2-3 years) before full coverage becomes effective for natural causes of death.
 During this period, guaranteed issue policies typically return premiums paid plus interest rather than paying the full death benefit.
 Accidental death coverage remains immediate throughout this period.

-Should I apply for life insurance immediately after diagnosis?
+Should I apply for guaranteed issue coverage immediately after diagnosis?

-Yes, applying as soon as possible is generally recommended.
+Yes, absolutely.
 Your health status at the time of application determines your options and rates.
 Delaying application may limit future opportunities or result in higher costs as your condition progresses.
+Act quickly.

 Will my existing life insurance be affected by an ALS diagnosis?

-Are premiums for guaranteed issue policies higher than traditional coverage?
+Are premiums for guaranteed issue final expense policies higher than traditional coverage?

 Can my family collect both accidental death and guaranteed issue benefits?